Albert Severin Roche: Biography

-During the Second Battle of the Aisne, Albert's captain was seriously wounded and fell between the lines.
-Albert crawled under fire for six hours to reach him and then another four hours to finally hand him over to stretcher-bearers.
+During the Second Battle of the Aisne, Roche's captain was seriously wounded and fell between the lines.
+Roche crawled under fire for six hours to reach him and then another four hours to finally hand him over to stretcher-bearers.
 Exhausted, he fell asleep in a guard hole, but was awakened by a patrol who mistook him for sleeping on duty.
 Abandoning a post under fire was punishable by being shot within 24 hours.
-In spite of his denials, Albert had no witnesses and he was sent to a detention barracks to await execution.
-Albert wrote to his father: "In an hour I shall be shot, but I assure you that I am innocent."
-As Albert was taken in front of a firing squad, a messenger arrived interrupting them.
-Albert's captain had just awoken from his coma and brought his favorable testimony.
-By the end of the war, Albert had been wounded nine times and had personally captured 1,180 prisoners.
+In spite of his denials, he had no witnesses, and was sent to a detention barracks to await execution.
+Roche wrote to his father: "In an hour I shall be shot, but I assure you that I am innocent."
+As he was taken in front of a firing squad, a messenger arrived interrupting them.
+Roche's captain had just awoken from his coma and brought his favorable testimony.

+By the end of the war, Roche had been wounded nine times and had personally captured 1,180 prisoners.
 At the end of the conflict, at 23, he was still a second-class soldier.
-On November 27, 1918, on the balcony of the City Hall of Strasbourg, Albert was presented to General Ferdinand Foch in front of a huge crowd with these words: "Alsatians, I present to you your liberator Albert Roche.
+On November 27, 1918, on the balcony of the City Hall of Strasbourg, he was presented to General Ferdinand Foch in front of a huge crowd with these words: "Alsatians, I present to you your liberator Albert Roche.
 He is the first soldier of France!"
-Shortly before, Foch had surprisingly discovered Albert's service record and exclaimed, "He has done all this, and he has no rank."
+Shortly before, Foch had surprisingly discovered Roche's service record and exclaimed, "He has done all this, and he has no rank."

-Albert returned home to Valréas, in the Vaucluse, where he worked modestly as a municipal labourer and married a woman from Colonzelle, in the neighboring Drôme.
+Roche returned home to Valréas, in the Vaucluse, where he worked modestly as a municipal labourer and married a woman from Colonzelle, in the neighboring Drôme.
 They had two children, Magali and Marie-Pierre.
-Albert eventually became a firefighter in the powder magazine of Sorgues, in the Vaucluse.
+Roche eventually became a firefighter in the powder magazine of Sorgues, in the Vaucluse.

-In April 1939, Albert was involved in an accident with a car as he was departing from a bus that took him to work.
-The car once belonged to the former President of the Republic, Emile Loubet.
+In April 1939, he was involved in an accident with a car as he was departing from a bus that took him to work.
+The car had once belonged to the daughter of the former President of the Republic, Emile Loubet.
 He was transferred to the Sainte-Marthe hospital in Avignon, where he died on 14 April around 5:00 AM at the age of 44.
 As the historian Pierre Miquel writes in La Grande Guerre day-to-day, Editions Pluriel: "This man had gone through four years of war, he had been wounded nine times, he had been close to death a thousand times, Almost unjustly shot as a mutineer.
 He had escaped all dangers, all accidents. [...]
 All of this to be killed twenty years later, on his way home, on the descent of the bus."

 Honours

-Albert was awarded the cross of the Legion of Honour from the commander of the Army of the Vosges, General de Maud'huy.
-He was also invited to dine with General Mangin.
-Albert also held twelve further citations, including four from the order of the Army:
+Roche was awarded the cross of the Legion of Honour from the commander of the Army of the Vosges, General de Maud'huy.
+He was invited to dine with General Mangin.
+Roche also held twelve further citations, including four from the order of the Army:

 Officier de la Légion d'honneur.